FabricMC/fabric-docs/versions/1.21.8/develop/rendering/draw-context.md

 Let's say we want to draw "Hello World" onto the screen.
 We can use the `GuiGraphics.drawText(...)` method to do this.

 ::: info
 Minecraft 1.21.6 and above changes text color to be ARGB instead of RGB.
 Passing RGB values will cause your text to render transparent.
-Helper methods like `ColorHelper.fullAlpha(...)` can be used to change RGB to ARGB while porting.
+Helper methods like `ARGB.opaque` can be used to change RGB to ARGB while porting.
 :::

 @[code lang=java transcludeWith=:::7](@/reference/1.21.8/src/client/java/com/example/docs/rendering/DrawContextExampleScreen.java)